Ghosts Next Door

 "Did she say if she was happy?"
 Mr. Wong asked.

-“She was,” my grandfather nodded.
-“But she was worried because you stopped coming out of your room, she’s the one who asked me to check on you.”
+"She was," my grandfather nodded.
+"But she was worried because you stopped coming out of your room.
+She's the one who asked me to check on you."

 "She did?"
 Mr. Wong replied.

 I nodded.
-“She was distraught.”
+"The girl was was distraught."

 "It's you she cares for Mr. Wong," I reassured him.